neochrome/parameter-store-executor/README.md

 When requesting: [/, /one, /two]

-Then the following ENVIRONMENT variables will be available:
+Then the following ENV variables will be available:
 | name     | value |
 | ONE_TEST | 1     |
 | TWO_TEST | 2     |